 All the agenda items that a member of the Board or a committee wishes to discuss are shown on the notice convening the meeting.
 Those attending the meeting receive detailed documentation about the motions in writing beforehand.
 The dates for the ordinary meetings are set early, so that all members can usually attend.
 The attendance rate was 91% in the reporting year.
 The six members of the Executive Board and the President of the G. and A. Duttweiler Foundation also take part in the meetings of the Board of Directors in an advisory capacity.

 As part of a process of self-evaluation, the Board of Directors regularly reviews its own and its members' approach and performance.
 The findings of this evaluation are implemented on a continuous basis and discussions are held regularly on the implementation status.
 External consultancy services are used to advise on specific topics.

-The duties of the Board of Directors include formulating the strategy and organising the financial reporting, financial control and financial planning.
+The duties of the Board of Directors include formulation of the strategy and organisation of the financial reporting, financial control and financial planning.
 It is also responsible for creating efficient management and organisational structures within Migros as well as appointing and supervising the Executive Board.
 The Board of Directors delegates operational management to the Executive Board, which is headed by the Chief Executive Officer.
 This also includes the overall management of the FMC's subsidiaries and other interests, whose internal board members are appointed by the members of the Executive Board.
 External board members, such as for Hotelplan or Migros Bank, are appointed by the Board of Directors if additional expertise is needed or if required by law.